Angelica137/Boriks_Bikes/README.md

 18.b  As a maintainer of the system,
       So that I can manage broken bikes and not disappoint users, I'd like docking stations not to release broken bikes.

+20.a  As a maintainer of the system,
+      So that I can manage broken bikes and not disappoint users, I'd like vans to take broken bikes from docking stations and deliver them to garages to be fixed.

+20.b  As a maintainer of the system,
+      So that I can manage broken bikes and not disappoint users, I'd like vans to collect working bikes from garages and distribute them to docking stations.